freidzonCalderon/todo-app-localstorage-ts/README.md

 The app was built using LocalStorage, which means that if you refresh the page or close the browser, your To-Do list will still be available.
 This feature allows you to keep track of your tasks without losing them.

-### Technologies used: React JS, Bootstrap, Tailwind CSS, LocalStorage
+### Technologies used: React JS, Typescript, Bootstrap, Tailwind CSS, LocalStorage

 To create a new task, click the (+) button and add a 'To-Do' item to your list.
 If you want to correct or modify a task, use the button with the pencil icon.
 To delete a task, click the trash button next to it.
 To mark a task as complete, just check the box next to it.